demandchain/developer.offerengine.com/content/v1/full_purchase.md

 ## Response Attributes

-The response json file will contain: an overall purchase status plus purchase objects for each purchase in the request
+The response json file will contain: an overall purchase status plus purchase resources for each purchase in the request

 ### status attributes